Astro-Otter-Space/Astrobin-WebServices/README.md

 * PHP 7.0 min or superior
 * API Key and API Secret from [Astrobin](https://www.astrobin.com/api/request-key/)

-> PHP 5.6 is compatible but not Unit tests.
+> PHP 5.6 is compatible but not covered by unit tests.

 ## Introduction